 To make delectable Mexican Cornbread, I start with my favorite skillet cornbread and embellish it with jalapeños, green onions, and sharp cheddar cheese.

-It’s the ideal companion for a hearty bowl of chili (like White Chicken Chili or Chorizo Chili), Mexican Street Corn Salad, or Grilled Shrimp.
+It's the ideal companion for a hearty bowl of chili (like White Chicken Chili, Chorizo Chili, or White Bean Turkey Chili), Mexican Street Corn Salad, or Grilled Shrimp.
 And a buttery slab of it with a bowl of tender pinto beans makes a simple and spectacular meal.

 How to Freeze Cornbread